Nicolaides–Baraitser syndrome

 Nicolaides–Baraitser syndrome (NCBRS) is a rare genetic condition caused by de novo missense mutations in the SMARCA2 gene and has only been reported in fewer than 330 cases worldwide.
 NCBRS is a distinct condition and well recognizable once the symptoms have been identified.

-The differential includes Coffin–Siris syndrome.
+Another condition associated with changes in the SMARCA2 gene is Coffin–Siris syndrome.

 Symptoms

 The most common symptoms of Nicolaides–Baraitser syndrome are mild to severe developmental delays with absent or limited speech, seizures, short stature, sparse hair, typical facial characteristics, brachydactyly, and prominent finger joints and broad distal phalanges.